GingerNoob/CV/README.md

 # CV Website Repository

-This repository contains a personal CV website with a terminal-inspired design.
+This repository contains my personal CV website with a terminal-inspired design.
 The website is built using HTML, CSS, and JavaScript for a responsive and interactive experience.

 ## Version